 DSEFS compression

 DSEFS is able to compress files to save storage space and bandwidth.
-Compression is performed by DSE during upload upon a user’s explicit request.
+DSE performs compression during file upload upon receiving an explicit user request.
 Decompression is transparent.
 Data is always uncompressed by the server before it is returned to the client.

 Compression is performed within block boundaries.
-The unit of compression—the chunk of data that gets compressed individually—is called a frame and its size can be specified during file upload.
+A unit of compression is known as a frame; the amount of individually compressed data.
+Specify a frame’s size during file upload.

 Encoders

-DSEFS is shipped with the lz4 encoder which works out of the box.
+DSEFS ships with the lz4 encoder, which works out of the box.

 Compression